 An air-initiated Comm-B message could be started by setting up a message text on some input device and pushing an appropriate "send" button.
-This causes the B-flag to be set to "one", and causes the DR code of every surveillance or Comm B reply (DF=4,5,20 or 21) to be set to an appropriate value that indicates that an air-initiated Comm-B message is waiting.
+The presence of this message causes the DR code of every surveillance or Comm B reply (DF=4,5,20 or 21) to be set to an appropriate value that indicates an air-initiated Comm-B message is waiting.
 The protocol used by the sensor to transfer this message depends upon the operating environment of that sensor.

 (a) Non-selective Transfer of Air-Initiated Comm-B Messages - The non-selective protocol is used: (1) if the sensor does not have overlapping coverage with any other Mode S sensor, or (2) if it communicates with its neighboring sensors to ensure that only one sensor at a time is responsible for Comm-B message transfer.
-In this case, the sensor transmits a surveillance or Comm-A interrogation with RR=16 (read air-initiated Comm-B) and either DI#7 (no extended data readout) or an RRS=0 (no request) if DI=7.
-This specifies a BDS1 and a BDS2 value of zero, (i.e., BDS equals "0000 0000" in binary).
-This BDS code uniquely defines a request to read an air-initiated Comm-B message.
-The transponder responds with the waiting Comm-B message with a (non-zero) BDS code identifying the type of information encoded in the Comm-B message being delivered.
+In this case, the sensor transmits a surveillance or Comm-A interrogation with RR=16 (read air-initiated Comm-B) and either DI≠7 (no extended data readout) or an RRS=0 if DI=7.
+This specifies a BDS1 and a BDS2 value of zero, which uniquely defines a request to read an air-initiated Comm-B message.
+The transponder responds with the waiting Comm-B message.

 Because of the asymmetry between sensor and transponder (with the sensor not routinely replying to every air-to-ground transmission), an explicit ground technical acknowledgement is required.
 When the air-to-ground message is successfully received by the sensor, the sensor sets a code value of 4 into the PC field of the next surveillance or Comm A interrogation.
-When PC=4 (Cancel-B) is received by the transponder, the B-flag is cleared.
-The transaction is complete when the ground receives the elicited reply, indicating successful receipt of the Cancel-B instruction.
+When PC=4 (closeout Comm-B) is received by the transponder and the Comm-B message has been read at least once, the message is cleared.
+The transaction is complete when the ground receives the elicited reply, indicating successful receipt of the closeout Comm-B instruction.